 2. Write your organization’s unofficial name.

 For example, your organization’s legal name may be “Save the Trees, Please Inc.” while your unofficial name would simply be “Save the Trees, Please.”
+In this case, you would write “Save the Trees, Please Inc.” in Box 1 and “Save the Trees, Please” in Box 2.

 3. Add your entity type.

-Box 3 is where you’ll include your federal tax classification or entity type.
 If your nonprofit is a corporation, you can check the “C Corporation” box.
 Alternatively, any nonprofit can check “Other” and mark their organization as a nonprofit, along with the type of tax exemption their organization holds, such as 501(c)(3).
+If you’re unsure about your organization’s classification, reach out to your lawyer or accountant with any questions.

 4. Input your exempt payee code (only if applicable).

-Most nonprofits will leave Box 4 blank, which lets people claim an exemption from backup withholding.
-The form’s instructions indicate which types of payments require you to input an exempt payee code, so make sure to double-check just in case.
+Most nonprofits will leave Box 4 blank, which lets taxpayers claim an exemption from backup withholding.
+However, you should double-check the requirements just in case.

 5. Provide your mailing address.

-In Box 5, you’ll provide your organization’s street number, street name, and apartment or suite number (if applicable).
+In Box 5, provide your organization’s street number, street name, and apartment or suite number (if applicable).
 Then, in Box 6, you’ll complete your mailing address with your city, state, and ZIP code.

 There is also a box next to these two boxes that gives you the option to enter the requester’s name and address.
 While optional, filling out this information allows you to keep track of the organizations that have access to your TIN, verify the entity or individual requesting the form, and ensure you can easily get in contact with them via mail if necessary.